This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Filing a Medical Malpractice Cerebral Palsy Lawsuit in Virginia

 State laws govern the medical malpractice lawsuit filing process.
-For the best possible outcome, make sure you rely on your lawyer and have at least a basic understanding of the laws.
+For the best possible outcome, make sure you rely on your lawyer and understand the laws.

 The Statute of Limitations